WangYuTum/odometry/README.md

-# Direct Stereo/Monocular (Semi-)Dense Visual Odometry and 3D Reconstruction
+# Direct Stereo Semi-Dense Visual Odometry and 3D Reconstruction
 This is a course project from 3d scanning and motion capture at [Technical University München](https://www.tum.de/en/).
-The project implements a direct (semi-)dense image alignment for tracking a Stereo or Monocular Camera as the frontend and implement a Multi-view Stereo Reconstruction as the backend.
-This is only an re-implementation of existing algorithms.
+The project implements a direct semi-dense image alignment for tracking a Stereo Camera as the frontend and implement a Multi-view Stereo Reconstruction as the backend.
+This is only an re-implementation and combination of existing algorithms.

 The project is still under **developing**.

 ### Related/Referenced Papers
 * **Robust Odometry Estimation for RGB-D Cameras**, *C. Kerl, J. Sturm, D. Cremers*, In Proc. of the IEEE Int.
-Conf. on Robotics and Automation (ICRA), 2013
+Conf. on Robotics and Automation (ICRA), 2013.
 * **Dense Visual SLAM for RGB-D Cameras**, *C. Kerl, J. Sturm, D. Cremers*, In Proc. of the Int.
 Conf. on Intelligent Robot Systems (IROS), 2013.
-* **LSD-SLAM: Large-Scale Direct Monocular SLAM**, *J. Engel, T. Schöps, D. Cremers*, ECCV '14
+* **LSD-SLAM: Large-Scale Direct Monocular SLAM**, *J. Engel, T. Schöps, D. Cremers*, ECCV '14.
-* **Semi-Dense Visual Odometry for a Monocular Camera**, *J. Engel, J. Sturm, D. Cremers*, ICCV '13
+* **Semi-Dense Visual Odometry for a Monocular Camera**, *J. Engel, J. Sturm, D. Cremers*, ICCV '13.
+* **DSO: Direct Sparse Odometry**, *J. Engel, V. Koltun, D. Cremers*, In IEEE Transactions on Pattern Analysis and Machine Intelligence (PAMI), 2018.

 ### Requirements and Dependencies